COA Program - Request An Extension

 - Click “Submit”.

 - If a government is unable to complete the application by the revised due date after having received an extension, a subsequent extension may be applied for, though subsequent extension requests may be subject to a more stringent review by GFOA staff.
 In most circumstances, a government may not submit an application more than six months after the original deadline.
-Because of the strain COVID-19 has placed on governments, we are currently make some exceptions to that rule.

 - In most circumstances, a government may not apply for an extension two years in a row for the same reason (though they may apply for an extension two years in a row if the reason for the extension in the second year is different than the reason in the first year).

 Please use a browser other than Internet Explorer when working in the AMS.